-Remote sensing is the acquisition of information about an object or phenomenon without making physical contact with the object and thus in contrast to onsite observation, especially the Earth.
+Remote sensing is the acquisition of information about an object or phenomenon without making physical contact with the object and thus in contrast to on-site observation, especially the Earth.

-Grey infrastructure:
+Grev infrastructure:

-Grey infrastructure are engineering projects that use concrete and steel such as hard surface play areas or concrete pipes/drainage systems.
+Grey infrastructure are engineering projects that use hard impermeable surfaces (e.g. concrete and steel) to create infrastructure such as play areas or concrete pipes/drainage systems.